Home » Course » Main Course

 Instructions

-• Bring heat to medium/meduim low.
-Add white wine.
+• Add white wine.
 Deglaze the pan by gently scrubbing the bottom of the pan.
-Bring to boil and allow to cook down for 3-4 minutes.
+Bring to boil and allow to cook down for ~1 minute.

-• Add beef broth and heavy cream.
-Stir to incorporate.
+• Add beef broth and stir to incorporate.
+Bring to a boil.

-• Add both shredded cheeses.
+• Add heavy cream and stir to combine, then add shredded cheese.
 Stir until fully melted.
-Check to see if more salt and black pepper is needed to open up the flavors.
+Remove from heat.
+Check to see if more salt is needed to open up the flavors.
+Optional: let pasta sit for a few minutes so that the sauce thickens.

 • Serve and enjoy!